amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 ### Scheme Bound

-First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding source-scheme to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.
+First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding scheme to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

-Below is the definition of the source-scheme attribute.
+Below is the definition of the scheme attribute.

 {:quote}
-> A cookie's source-scheme.
-It is initially "unset" and is a string type.
+> A cookie's scheme is null or a byte sequence.
+It is initially null.

 Then add the concept of scheme matching which helps to simplify checking if a cookie would match a scheme value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).